Easton, Massachusetts: Public schools

 Oliver Ames High School's athletic teams' mascot is the tiger.
 The school colors are orange and black.
 The OA girls varsity basketball team won the Division II state basketball championship in 2006 and 2010.
 The Oliver Ames Varsity Baseball team won the Division II State Baseball Championship in June 2007.
-In November 2007 Oliver Ames girl's varsity soccer team won the Division II state soccer championship.
+In November 2007, Oliver Ames girls' varsity soccer team won the Division II state soccer championship.
 In November 2015 the Oliver Ames boys soccer team won the state championship game.
 The high school also boasts an impressive music department, complete with a jazz band, marching band, concert band, show choir, concert choir and chamber orchestra.
-The Oliver Ames Marching Band won the 2008 Division 2 New England championships for USSBA, and placed 5th out of 29 bands competing.
+The Oliver Ames Marching Band won the 2008 Division 2 New England championships for USSBA, and placed fifth out of 29 bands competing.

 The town is also home to Southeastern Regional Vocational Technical High School, which serves all the bordering towns (except Taunton and Raynham), plus Foxborough.
 Students may choose to attend Southeastern or Oliver Ames free of charge.